Martamm13/Python-Projects/Python-Introduction/README.md

 - File Sorter: A script to automatically sort files into folders by type.

 - Automated Crypto Web Scraper: A bot that retrieves the latest crypto prices and data from the web.

-- Regular Expressions: Scripts that demonstrate how to use regex for searching and manipulating text.